 Burr grinders: crushes the coffee beans against a static grinder wheel where the size of the coffee grounds is set by the position of the burr, usually the most expensive but creates very consistent coffee grounds in about a minute.

 Depending on what you’re looking for and what your budget is, there is a coffee grinder for everyone.
-We offer a variety of grinder on our website!
+We offer a variety of grinders on our website

 Types of Coffee Grinds and Which Method Works Best With Them